PEOs vary from one another but most offer a long list of services. Some of these services can be carved out and some cannot.

 - Parking and transit section 132 plans

-Many PEOs have a form of employee assistance program in place where employees can go to for additional support.
+Many PEOs have a form of employee assistance program in place where employees can go for additional support.

 Some programs such as Health Advocate can assist employees with claims resolutions and finding doctors in their area as well as carefully explaining their benefits in case the web portal is not sufficient.